bencko/django_accounts_email/README.md

 <br>
 First, clone this repository.
 <br>
 Then go to the folder with the project (for example - "cd django_accounts_email").
-Create a virtual environment, for example "pip -m venv venv".
+Create a virtual environment, for example "python -m venv venv".
 <br>
 Go to the folder with the virtual environment, in my example it is "cd venv".
 <br>